weihan-01/tp/docs/DeveloperGuide.md

 **MSS**

 1. User pins a contact by index using pin s/INDEX (for a Senior) or pin c/INDEX (for a Caregiver).
-2. AddressBook sets the selected contact as pinned and moves them to the top of their respective lists.
+2. Neighbourly sets the selected contact as pinned and moves them to the top of their respective lists.
 Any previously pinned Senior (when pinning a Senior) and/or Caregiver (when pinning a Caregiver) is unpinned.

    Use case ends.